mmanderson/docker-swarm-init/README.md

 * Docker swarm - a cluster of Docker engines that provide a standard way of deploying, monitoring and updating our services so that we can run the exact same image in development, referrences and production

-### Standing up a local swarm and services
+### Standing up a local swarm and service

 To stand up a local swarm, there is a shell script (`local_swarm.sh`) that can be run to create the virtual machines, do some initial provisioning including copying your public ssh key to the root user's .ssh/authorized_keys file so that the script can complete the ansible provisioning in the virtual machines.
 Once the virtual machines have been created, the script then runs the ansible playbooks to complete provisioning the elastic stack and the docker swarm.
 Each of these steps can be run independently to bring up the swarm or update services running in it as described below.
-If you run the `local_swarm.sh` script you can also skip to the end and [Verify services](#verifying-services)
+If you run the `local_swarm.sh` script you can also skip to the end to [Verifying the elastic stack](#verifying-the-elastic-stack) and [Verify the docker swarm](#verify-the-docker-swarm)

 # Individual installation instructions